denten/denten.github.io/_includes/CV/bios/bio.md

-My research happens at the intersection of texts, people, and technology.
+My research happens at the intersection of texts, people, and technologies.
 I am one of the founders of Columbia's <a href="http://xpmethod.plaintext.in/strains.html">Group for Experimental Methods in the Humanities</a> and author of <i><a href=" http://www.sup.org/books/title/?id=26821">Plain Text: The Poetics of